 The most important part of organising LPAs is choosing your attorneys: you can appoint a single attorney – but if they can’t or won’t act the Courts will be forced to appoint a new LPA attorney.

-If you appoint more than one LPA attorney, you can insist that they all agree on every decision – but if one dies, refuses to act or is too old or ill – the Courts will be forced to appoint a new LPA attorney.
+If you appoint more than one Lasting Power Of Attorney, you can insist that they all agree on every decision – but if one dies, refuses to act or is too old or ill – the Courts will be forced to appoint a new LPA attorney.
 An LPA Attorney appointed by the Court rather than the person whose LPA it is is called a DEPUTY and the process of appointing them is much more expensive than that of creating an LPA whilst you still have the ability to do so.

 Alternatively, you can authorise the LPA attorneys to act together or individually as they chose.
 As long as they all get on, that normally works well.

-Finally, you can appoint a Reserve Attorney who only gets involved if one of the initial attorneys drops out for any reason.
-Clearly, it is very prudent to appoint a reserve LPA attornes.
+Finally, you can appoint a Reserve Attorneys who only gets involved if one of the initial attorneys drops out for any reason.
+Clearly, it is very prudent to appoint a reserve LPA.

-That is a general guide to LPA Attorneys, which I hope you will find helpful.
-If you would like us to help you write your LPAs, we will discuss “what is an attorney” and help you with choosing LPA attorneys carefully – it’s critical.
+That is a general guide to LPAs, which I hope you will find helpful.
+If you would like us to help you write your LPAs, we will discuss “what is an attorney” and help you with choosing LPAs carefully – it’s critical.